Azure/static-web-apps-cli/readme.md

 | Facebook | TODO           |
 | AAD      | TODO           |

-## Limitations
+## Caveats

-- SWA routes are not supported.
+- Custom routes are not supported.
-- SWA Authorization is not supported.
+- Authorization is not supported.